 🔼The name Simon in the Bible

-The name Simon is the Hellenized version of the name Simeon (in Greek: Συμεων; in Hebrew: שמעון) and there are nine Simons mentioned in the New Testament; see full concordance, and covers nine different Simons:
+The name Simon is the Hellenized version of the name Simeon (in Greek: Συμεων; in Hebrew: שמעון).
+The name Simon occurs 76 times in the New Testament; see full concordance, and covers nine different Simons:

 - One of the two first disciples of Jesus, later mostly known as Peter (Matthew 4:18).
 This Simon's brother was called Andrew and their last name appears to have been Barjona, which suggests that either their father or a patriarchal ancestor was called Jonah.